Entries tagged 'cat:Child Abuse'

 Shouldn't you have started this with an explanation of what the movie is about?

-Why is Brendan Fletcher doing this weird autistic-like act?
+Why is Brendan Fletcher doing this weird retarded act?

-I don't know but you can't say it's offensive because he's not actually portraying an autistic man but a man who has part of his brain removed.
+I don't know but you can't say it's offensive because he's not actually portraying just a neurodiverse man but a man who has part of his brain removed.
 Still offensive but for different reasons?
 Well, okay.
+I guess not, since he has been complimented for a realisitc portrayal of a mentally challenged person.
 Anyway.
 I found his role quite nice and well acted.

-So, is it a horrow movie or isn't it?
+So, is it a horror movie or isn't it?

 Does it have a romance component in the story?